-NEW YORK, June 6 It's graduation season, and for the newly minted members of the country's workforce, it is a supremely scary moment: Time to get that very first job out of college.
+NEW YORK, June 6 (Reuters) - It’s graduation season, and for the newly minted members of the country’s workforce, it is a supremely scary moment: Time to get that very first job out of college.

 As part of Reuters’ continuing series, which accompanies the nation’s monthly jobs reports, we asked some of the country’s top achievers about their first gigs.

 And not just anyone: we turned to this year’s commencement speakers.
 In other words, those Americans distinguished enough to have been asked by universities to impart their wisdom to graduating classes.

 ”I was a sophomore at Texas Christian University in Fort Worth, and I was paid $1 an hour to work in the news department of the little radio station there.
 For the first hour of overtime you made 90 cents, and for the second you made 80 cents, so the joke was if you worked for 11 hours, you had to give them a dime.

 ”I actually started my journalism career as ‘Bob Shafer,’ because the station manager’s wife couldn’t pronounce ‘Schieffer.’
 We would listen to police radios, and if there was a wreck or a robbery, we would race to the scene in a truck and do a live report.
 It was quite a technological achievement back then.

 ”I was only 20 at the time, and I remember there was once a shooting at a place in Fort Worth called The Penguin Club.
 Since you had be 21 to enter, the cop at the door wouldn’t even let me in.
 I may have been the first reporter ever carded at a gangland murder.

 “The police beat is the best possible training for anything.
 As a reporter you’re walking in to the very worst moment in someone’s life, with almost every story you cover.
 If you can ask a mother about losing her son in a car wreck, it’s pretty easy to ask Washington politicians questions.”